usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 safeguards are appropriate.
 When developing digital authentication processes and systems, agencies should consult *OMB Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002* [[M-03-22]](#M-03-22).
 See the *Use of Electronic Signatures in Federal Organization
-Transactions* [[ESIG]](#ESIG) for additional information on legal risks, especially those that are related to the need to satisfy legal standards of proof and prevent repudiation.
+Transactions* [[ESIG]](#ESIG) for additional information on legal risks, especially those related to the need to 1) satisfy legal standards of proof and 2) prevent repudiation.

 Additionally, Federal agencies implementing these guidelines should adhere to the requirements of Title III of the E-Government Act, entitled the *Federal Information Security Modernization Act* [[FISMA]](#FISMA), and related NIST standards and guidelines.
-FISMA directs Federal agencies to develop, document, and implement agency-wide programs to provide information security for the information and systems that support the operations and assets of the agency.
+FISMA directs Federal agencies to develop, document, and implement agency-wide programs to provide security for the information and systems that support the agency's operations and assets.
 This includes the security authorization of IT systems that support digital authentication.
 NIST recommends that non-Federal entities implementing these guidelines follow equivalent standards of security management, security authorization, and accreditation (SA&A) to ensure the secure